 Facilities

-Condo units belong to a gated community whose residents have the access to amenities such as tennis courts, swimming pools, and clubhouses.
+Condo units belong to a gated community whose residents have access to amenities such as tennis courts, swimming pools, and clubhouses.

 Maintenance